 2. JavaScript/Python Programming

 For context, the Code node in n8n is a core node that allows n8n developers to write custom JavaScript or Python code and run it as a step within a workflow.
-It is used for advanced data processing, custom logic, and transformations (beyond what built-in nodes offer).
+It handles advanced data processing, custom logic, complex transformations, and operations that built-in nodes don’t cover.

 To use the Code node in n8n, a developer should have a basic understanding of either JavaScript or Python.
 It is not mandatory to know both languages, and proficiency in one (preferably, JavaScript) is enough for most use cases.